kyma-project/examples/gateway/README.md

 kubectl get pods -l example=gateway-service -n $KYMA_EXAMPLE_NS -o json | jq '.items[].spec.containers[].name'
 ```

 One of the returned strings should be the istio-proxy.
 If there is no such string, the Namespace probably does not have Istio injection enabled.
-For more information, read [this file](https://kyma-project.io/docs/components/service-mesh/#details-sidecar-proxy-injection).
+For more information, read the document about the [sidecar proxy injection](https://kyma-project.io/docs/components/service-mesh/#details-sidecar-proxy-injection).